 Inscriptions were carved in honour of the God of the Christians, to redeem it from its pagan past; there is also a short but dignified chiselled sentence honouring Fontana.

 This has been the crowning point of our trail, but before we reach the end there is one final spire to see.
-To reach the last obelisk of the trail, it is a good time to take another bus - the little electric bus 117 has recently (2019) been reinstated, and runs from here in the Piazza, opposite the obelisk, along the road we need to take next.
-On the way we can decide if we want to stop off half-way to visit another of Rome's more unusual churches in due course.
+To reach the last obelisk of the trail, it is a good time to take another bus - the little electric bus 117 has (since 2019) been reinstated, and runs from here in the Piazza, opposite the obelisk, along the road we need to take next.
+On the way we can decide if we want to stop off halfway to visit another of Rome's more unusual churches.

 13. VILLA CELIMONTANA Obelisk